 The high cost of dying is becoming a concern for many families today.
-Not only can many of us not afford an elaborate and expensive funeral, but more people are deciding that they want something more simple and affordable that saves them spending thousands on funeral costs in Baltimore.
+Not only can many of us not afford an elaborate and expensive funeral, but more people are deciding that they want something more simple and affordable, saving them thousands on funeral or cremation costs.

-With over 70 funeral homes in Baltimore, it can be a minefield trying to identify exactly what a funeral will cost in Baltimore, and work out your options.
+With over 70 funeral homes in Baltimore, it can be a minefield to identify what a funeral will cost in Baltimore and determine your options.
 So we have put together this guide to help you understand funeral costs in Baltimore and, more importantly, how to save money arranging a funeral or cremation.

 How much does a funeral cost in Baltimore?

-The average cost of a funeral in Baltimore [a typical traditional burial] is $9,010*.
+The average funeral cost in Baltimore [a typical traditional burial] is $9,010*.

-What is the average cost of a cremation in Baltimore?
+What are the average cremation costs in Baltimore?

 Choosing a Cremation Package